willyhagi/climate-data-science/README.md

 This is also an ongoing and completely independent project, which means I'm not getting paid for this.
 However, you can pay me a beer anytime.

-If you want to help with suggestions, critics or something else you can send me an e-mail (or if you're good at stalking people, you can easily find me on Research Gate and Facebook).
+If you want to help with suggestions, critics anything something else you can send me an e-mail at hagi.willy@gmail.com.
+(or if you're good at stalking people, you can easily find me on Research Gate and Facebook).

 And if the content of this repository helps you to get some results for your future publications, please